Dead or Alive Xtreme Beach Volleyball: Characters

 There are eight playable characters, seven from previous Dead or Alive titles plus Lisa, who makes her debut in this title.
-Zack (voiced by Dennis Rodman) is not a playable character but appears in the game's beginning and ending cinematics, with small appearances throughout the game.
-His girlfriend, Niki (voiced by Kari Wahlgren), appears only in cutscenes.
+Zack (voiced by Bin Shimada / Dennis Rodman) is not a playable character but appears in the game's beginning and ending cinematics, with small appearances throughout the game.
+His girlfriend, Niki (voiced by Yuka Koyama / Kari Wahlgren), appears only in cutscenes.
 As such, the volleyball players consist of: